 A student whose absence from Faulkner University is necessitated by reason of service in the uniformed services and who provides the requisite documentation of eligibility may be readmitted to Faulkner University under the terms of the Higher Education Opportunity Act and will return with the same academic status as when last in attendance.
 Students separating from the military, and not eligible for readmission under the terms of the Higher Education Opportunity Act, may seek readmission to the University under the academic policies applicable to all students.
-It is the intention of the University to afford all veterans eligible for readmission under the terms of their education.
+It is the intention of the University to afford all veterans eligible for readmission under the terms of the Higher Education Opportunity Act assistance in completing their education.
 To apply for reinstatement under the Higher Education Opportunity Act, contact the Office of the Registrar at any campus or center.